-Credit risk
+Credit Risk

-As of September 30, 2023 and 2022, Standard and Poor's rated the investment in Israel bonds AAA, fully guaranteed by the United States.
+As of September 30, 2023, Standard and Poor's rated the investment in Israel bonds AAA, fully guaranteed by the United States.
 The Authority is also authorized to enter into investment agreements with any bank or other financial institution, the unsecured debt of which is rated in either of the two highest full rating categories by a rating agency.
+The Israel bonds matured in 2024.